juliacodez/nodered-workshop/content/Building an IVR/_index.md

     In the input node edit the URL from `/input1` to be `/input1?from={{msg.call.from}}` this will then send the value of "from" as a new value also called "from" to our `/input1` handler.

-5. Now we can add our **Send SMS** node, select your Nexmo credentials, set the **To** as `{{msg.call.from}}` and the **From** as your Nexmo number.
-In the text field you can enter a URL of your choice e.g. https://vonage.com/campus, this will be the link we send to the user.
+5. Now we can add our **Send SMS** node, select your Vonage credentials, set the **To** as `{{msg.call.from}}` and the **From** as your Vonage number.
+In the text field you can enter a URL of your choice e.g. https://onehack-nodered.netlify.app/building-an-ivr, this will be the link we send to the user.

 6. We need to make sure that the last two paths from the Switch Node are both closed off with a "Return NCCO" node, you can use separate ones or they can both share the same node.

-7. Finally we will add a debug node to the end of the Send SMS to log the response from Nexmo.
+7. Finally we will add a debug node to the end of the Send SMS to log the response from Vonage.

     Your Flow should look like this:

     ![IVR Complete](/IVR_Complete.png)

-8. Click **Deploy** and then go ahead and call your Nexmo number a few times to try all the different options.
+8. Click **Deploy** and then go ahead and call your virtual number a few times to try all the different options.

 ## Expanding your IVR